Professor, Environmental Studies

 College of Arts and Sciences Outstanding Teacher of the Year

 Currently I serve on the international Board for the Society for Ecological Restoration whose mission is "To promote ecological restoration as a means of sustaining the diversity of life on Earth and re-establishing an ecologically healthy relationship between nature and culture."
 Locally I serve on the Missoula Open Space Advisory Committee, a citizen advisory board charged with implementing the Missoula Urban Area Open Space Plan.
 Other recent board service includes the Wild Rockies Field Institute and the Alumni Board of Union Theological Seminary.
 I also have served on the History and Culture Committee of the Milltown Working Group, a citizens group working to restore the Clark Fork River and its communities since the removal of the Milltown Dam in 2008.
 I am interested in community involvement in ecological restoration, and in June, 2006, I gave the keynote opening address to the Montana Governor’s Forum on Restoration in Billings.
 I belong to and try to be active in several local and regional environmental groups, including the Clark Fork Coalition, Five Valleys Land Trust, the Montana Wilderness Association, and Wilderness Watch.
+I am not accepting new graduate students for Fall 2022.

 Hiking, Backpacking, Swimming, Biking, Skiing, Gardening, Photography, Grandparenting